-In what will forever be viewed as the sloppiest and clunkiest seque in the history of Mid-Conference sports blogging, I have just been informed that virtually all restrictions have been lifted from what I can include in Belt Loops.
+In what will forever be viewed as the sloppiest and clunkiest seque in the history of Mid-American Conference sports blogging, I have just been informed that virtually all restrictions have been lifted from what I can include in Belt Loops.
 Excerpts from the email sent by Hustle Belt brass, dated June 17th, 2014, received at 1:14 PM:

 "link dump post will evolve again"

 "still be a link dump of sorts, but with much less restrictions"

 "It should be whatever the hell we want it to be."

 The magnitude of this opportunity cannot be understated.
 Upon reading that email, I had a feeling similar to playing video games as a kid.
 Pre-Interweb we thirsted after codes (not cheats) to give us an advantage in classics like Contra, Castlevania, and Mega Man 2.
 That's what's happened here.
 Up, Up, Down, Down, Left, Right, Left, Right, I'll say whatever the hell I want.